hoppjan/luebeck-mensa-widget/README.md

 1. Download the APK file from the release section of this repository.
 1. Enable the installation of apps from unknown sources on your Android device.
 1. Open the downloaded APK file and follow the on-screen instructions to install the application.
 1. Once installed, add the widget to your home screen by long-pressing on an empty space on the home screen and selecting Widgets.
-Then, locate the "Lübeck Mensa Widget" and drag it to your desired position on the home screen.
+Then, locate the "Mensa SH" and drag it to your desired position on the home screen.

 You can also get the app and its updates via Obtainium: